-A guide to beaches in Cape Town
+A Guide to Beaches in Cape Town

 The pristine beaches of Cape Town are top among the reasons people make their way to the city every year.
 With the spectacular backdrop of the Cape Fold Mountain range, the Mother City’s beaches are of the most scenic in the world.
 There are a lot of beaches to choose from since the Indian Ocean and Atlantic Ocean borders the coastal city.
-Here is a look at some of the best beaches you can visit during your stay in our beautiful city.

 If you’re looking for beautifully tanned, toned and ripped bodies, Clifton 4th and Camps Bay are the places to be.
-The white sand and crystal clear water of Clifton’s four beaches draws Cape Town’s beautiful crowd, especially 4th beach.
+The white sand and crystal-clear water of Clifton’s four beaches draws Cape Town’s beautiful crowd, especially 4th beach.
 Camps Bay is another popular stretch of sand, especially among tourists.
 Camps Bay is the largest white sand beach in Cape Town and is lined by a number of shops and eateries.

 Beaches: Clifton 4th, Camps Bay

-Surf’s up
+Surf’s Up

 When it comes to surfing, Cape Town is in a unique position of offering breaks on both sides of the mountain.
 No matter which way the wind is blowing, there’s almost always a spot to surf.
 Some of the breaks can be tough, but if you’re looking for ‘friendlier’ waves, Muizenberg’s Surfer’s Corner is one of the most popular surf spots in Cape Town, with a number of surf schools and restaurants.
-If kite surfing is your thing, the West Coast beaches of Milnerton, Bloubergstrand and Melkbosstrand are hugely popular, especially when the mighty South Easter is pumping.

-Beaches: Muizenberg, West Coast beaches
+Beaches: Muizenberg, West Coast Beaches

 Capetonians are quite an active crowd and are always keen for a game of beach volleyball, soccer, or touch rugby, or even just a game of beach bats.
 Camps Bay is undoubtedly the centre for beach activities in the city, with volleyball courts an almost permanent sight in summer.
 The size of the beach also lends itself to beach soccer and games of touch rugby, while fun tournaments are organised in summer.
-Clifton’s 2nd beach is another popular spot, especially among students, with a more relaxed atmosphere.

 Beaches: Camps Bay, Clifton 2nd

 The location of the city’s beaches so close to the CBD make them popular after-work hangouts among the locals.
 Clifton is a very popular spot, especially in summer when the sun only sets around 8pm.
-Sea Point beach is located on the Sea Point Promenade, making it one of the most accessible beaches in the city.
-Bloubergstrand and Table View, just north of the CBD, are also popular beaches.

 Beaches: Sea Point, Camps Bay, Clifton, Bloubergstrand, Tableview

-Fun for the family
+Fun for the Family

 Hout Bay, Fish Hoek, Muizenberg and Llandudno are popular among holiday makers, with Llandudno the quieter one of the lot due to its more secluded location.
 On the West Coast, Bloubergstrand, Tableview, Big Bay, and Melkbosstrand are also popular, especially among South African holidaymakers.